Information on email marketing for small and medium-sized businesses, online stores, and bloggers

 1. Sign up for an email service provider (ESP)

 Choose an email service provider that meets your needs, whether you prioritize ease of use, advanced automation features, or affordability.
-For beginners, we generally recommend MailerLite and GetResponse for their generous free plans.
-Learn more about what to look for here.

 2. Import your newsletter mailing list (if you already have one)